 Post a rigorous 1500G shock test adhering to the AEC-Q100 automotive standard, our MEMS mirror emerges unscathed, showcasing unparalleled structural resilience.

 Indeed, our products have successfully navigated through a series of rigorous automotive reliability assessments.
-During active operation, our products showcase exceptional resilience in various challenging conditions, such as the pothole shock test (GMW3172), random vibration test (ISO-16750-3), and temperature oscillation (-40°C~105°C AEC-Q100/103).
+During active operation, our products showcase exceptional resilience in various challenging conditions, such as the pothole shock test (GMW3172), random vibration test (ISO-16750-3), temperature oscillation (-40°C~125°C 100 cycles), high temperature and humidity (85 °C, 85% RH 1000h) and high temperature (125 °C 2000h).

 The secret to this reliability?
 It lies in the art of keeping things small and nimble.
 Each mirror element remains compact and lightweight, ensuring a steadfast performance that defies the conventional trade-off between size and reliability.
 In the world of inSync, we prove that bigger and more reliable can be achieved at the same time.